edeleastar/tutor/readme.md

 tutors -s
 ~~~

 This will generate the course web to a `standalone-site` folder as well as `public-site`.
 This version includes the full CSS + font assets.
 These are loaded from CDNs by the public version.
-This can be useful if you want to distrubute a course to be browsed on a device completely offline.
+This can be useful if you want to distribute a course to be browsed on a device completely offline.